snap-stanford/snap-python/doc/source/reference/composite.rst

 .. class:: TPair()
            TPair(Val1, Val2)
+           TPair(SIn)

    Creates a TPair object consisting of the two values, if provided.
 If *Val1* and *Val2* are not given, the default value for each of their respective types is used.
+If *SIn* is provided, the pair of values are loaded from the binary stream *SIn*.

    The TPair constructor cannot be directly used.
 To create a TPair object, the correct constructor must be chosen, which indicates the types of both the values in the pair.